THE RAMBLINGS OF AN

 the house and do nothing.
 I was always outdoors - if I

-wasn't working I would be out exploring.
-I did some nasty
+wasn't working, I would be out exploring.
+I knew that I was

 chopped cotton, pulled cotton, worked as "throw back hand"